Electro-Optical Devices

 Get Eye Parameters Estimator

-Estimates all the fundamental parameters and metrics of the eye diagram of the input electrical signal.
+Estimates all fundamental parameters and metrics of the eye diagram of the input electrical signal.

 Parameters: